ULHPC/ulhpc-docs/docs/getting-started.md

 Since 2007, the [University of Luxembourg](https://www.uni.lu) (UL) has invested tens of millions of euro into its own HPC facilities to responds to the growing needs for increased computing and storage.
 [ULHPC](https://hpc.uni.lu) (sometimes referred to as Uni.lu HPC) is the entity  providing High Performance Computing and Big Data Storage services and support for UL researchers and its external partners.

-Led by Dr. [Sébastien Varrette](https://varrette.gforge.uni.lu), the [ULHPC](https://hpc.uni.lu) facilities are located on the [Belval campus](https://wwwen.uni.lu/contact/campus_de_belval), offering a **cutting-edge research infrastructure to Luxembourg public research** while serving as _edge_ access to the Euro-HPC Luxembourg supercomputer "MeluXina" operated by [LuxProvide S.A](https://lxp.lu), the National HPC center.
+Led by Dr. [Varrette](https://varrette.gforge.uni.lu), the [ULHPC team](https://hpc.uni.lu/about/team.html) manages several research computing facilities located on the [Belval campus](https://wwwen.uni.lu/contact/campus_de_belval), offering a **cutting-edge research infrastructure to Luxembourg public research** while serving as _edge_ access to bigger systems from PRACE or EuroHPC, such as the Euro-HPC Luxembourg supercomputer "[MeluXina](https://luxprovide.lu)".

 !!! warning
     In particular, the [ULHPC](https://hpc.uni.lu) is **NOT** the national HPC center of Luxembourg, but simply one of its strategic partner operating the second largest HPC facility of the country.